COVID-19 Testing On Campus

 - Testing for students and employees at the on-campus testing center is free.

 - Reserve an appointment at the on-campus COVID-19 testing center.

-- Show up to your appointments on time wearing a face covering and practicing six feet of physical distancing.
+- Show up to your appointments on time wearing a face covering.

 - Please bring your Hill Card.